Michael Petrasso

-Michael Alexander Petrasso (born 9 July 1995) is a Canadian professional soccer player as a winger and currently plays for York United.
+Michael Alexander Petrasso (born 9 July 1995) is a Canadian professional soccer player who played as a winger and is currently a free agent, having last played for York United.

 Early life

 Petrasso was born in Toronto, and grew up in Woodbridge, just north of Toronto.
 He started playing youth football at the age of three for local junior club Kleinburg Nobleton SC.
 He joined TFC Academy, the youth setup of Major League Soccer side Toronto FC at the age of fifteen.
-His younger brother Luca plays for Toronto FC.
+His younger brother Luca plays for Italian Serie C club Triestina.

 Club career

 Toronto FC

 Petrasso began his career at Canadian club Toronto FC, where he played at youth level as a part of the TFC Academy.
 In 2012, he departed from the club, along with teammates Keven Alemán and Dylan Carreiro, after falling out of favour with the academy, while under manager Aron Winter.
 Petrasso and Carreiro trained with Canadian Soccer League club SC Toronto after their exit from Toronto FC, shortly before both moving to English Premier League side Queens Park Rangers.